Seven competing ways to recover the Michaelis-Menten equation reveal the alternative approaches to steady state modeling: Conclusion

 \section{Conclusion}

-The previous section includes eight paragraphs whereas seven methods had been announced, because the first one does not correspond to a steady state situation.
+The previous section includes twelve methods, of which only the first one does not correspond to a steady state situation.
 Somewhat ironically the so-called Michaelis-Menten reaction has not been properly described by Michaelis-Menten.
-Alternative methods exist to recover the steady state MM equation in addition to those reviewed here, including for example the chemical master equation \cite{Qian2}, but the methods listed above are sufficient to provide the main recipes for modeling first order biochemical networks, which are the basics of systems biology.
+Alternative methods exist to recover the steady state MM equation in addition to those reviewed here, including for example the chemical master equation \cite{Qian2}, but the methods listed above provide the main recipes for modeling first order biochemical networks, which are the basics of systems biology.